darlingtonmaposa/Cloud-hosted-static-website/README.md

     <em>Figure 2: Create a DynamoDB table</em>
   </p>

   III.
-Give your table a relevant name, for example, `my-portfolio-data-table`.
+Give our table a relevant name, for example, `my-portfolio-data-table`.
 Store this name for use in later stages of the project.

   IV.
 In the `Primary Key` field insert `ResponsesID` and set the type to number.